Momentum-Team-20/course/phase4/defining-mvp.md

 - [Agile Basics][agile-101]
 - [MVP and Team Formation][agile-practices]
-- [Idea Generation][idea-generation] _Included here are links to technical resources that may be helpful to you as you talk about implementation._
+- [Idea Generation][idea-generation] _Included here are links to technical resources that may be helpful to you as you start to talk about implementation._
 - [Product Roadmap Slides](https://drive.google.com/file/d/1CfBqu0XJ2nu0YwX3udJ9tulN3CxK8Tdz/view?usp=share_link)

 {% include reference_links.md %}